xmonader/letsbuildacompiler-pretty/src/tutor08_littlephilosophy.md

 I  have  three  languages in mind at this point, two of which you will see in installments to come:

-- TINY - A  minimal,  but  usable  language  on the order  of  Tiny BASIC or Tiny C.  It won't be very practical, but  it will have enough power to let you write and  run  real programs that do something worthwhile.
+- TINY: A  minimal,  but  usable  language  on the order  of  Tiny BASIC or Tiny C.  It won't be very practical, but  it will have enough power to let you write and  run  real programs that do something worthwhile.

-- KISS - The  language  I'm  building for my  own  use.
+- KISS: The  language  I'm  building for my  own  use.
 KISS  is intended to be  a  systems programming language.
 It won't have strong typing  or  fancy data structures, but it will support most of  the  things  I  want to do with a higher-order